FCBGP/FCBGP-experiment/draft-li-fcbgp-experiment.md

 ## Test Experience

 1. Functional testing of FC-BGP was conducted to verify the protocol's compliance with its specification in terms of message construction and operational behavior.
 The evaluation focused on verifying that a BGP speaker is able to correctly construct BGP UPDATE messages containing the FC path attribute and that the message format conforms to the FC-BGP specification.
-In addition, the tests validated that the FC-BGP implementation correctly performs per-hop path validation procedures.
+In addition, the tests validated that the FC-BGP implementation correctly performs AS path validation procedures.

 2. To assess the effectiveness and compatibility of FC-BGP in partial deployment scenarios, a testbed was constructed consisting of routers that support FC-BGP mechanism and intermediate routers that do not support the FC-BGP mechanism.The goal of the testing was to confirm that routers without FC-BGP mechanism support can transparently forward BGP UPDATE messages containing FC path attributes without discarding or altering them.
 This ensures that FC path attributes are preserved even when traversing BGP routers that do not support FC-BGP mechanism.